toastdotdev/toast/CONTRIBUTING.md

 Thanks for contributing to Toast!

+You can find the maintainers and other contributors [in Discord][discord] as well as on the GitHub repo.

 ## Project setup

 The Toast project is a combination of Rust and JavaScript.
 We use both [Cargo Workspaces](https://doc.rust-lang.org/cargo/reference/workspaces.html) and [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).